YoadBenNun/Practicum100/README.md

 # Projects Show Reel
-Examples of projects done during Data Science  Course at Yandex Practicum.
+Examples of projects done during Data Science Course at Practicum100 by Yandex.